dbdavidian/regional-kinetics/README.md

 #Regional Kinetics

-make a single pdf card view (no share, just view article) Fix the build issues (assets)
+OLD:

-firefox image size (width-height)
+Fix build issues with pdfs (files) firefox image size (width-height)

+New:
-Fix the logo issue
+Fix the logo color.
+Use #b71c1c instead of Red.
+Add favicon.ico for default renderings.
+Fix CardView short headline problem.
+(Button jumps um if one is shorter than the others)